$0 Turkey → Canada Express Entry Guide — Quick-Start Checklist

 e-Apostille (Digital)

 Operated by PTT (Turkish Post).
 You submit your document online, pay approximately 100–200 TRY per document, and receive a digitally certified version.
 The e-apostille contains a QR code that allows the receiving party to verify its authenticity through Turkey's e-Devlet infrastructure.
-IRCC accepts digital submissions, so the e-apostille is compatible with the Express Entry online application process.
+It may be used for eligible digital documents; follow IRCC's current submission instructions.

 For most purposes, the e-apostille through PTT is faster and cheaper.
 Use the physical apostille if your document requires original wet-ink signatures.